conda/ceps/cep-20.2.md

 A discussion was started on what a new recipe spec could or should look like.
-The fragments of this discussion can be found here: https://github.com/mamba-org/conda-specs/blob/7b53425caa11357487cba3fa9c7397744edb41f8/proposed_specs/recipe.md The reason for a new spec are:
+The fragments of this discussion can be found here: https://github.com/mamba-org/conda-specs/blob/7b53425caa11357487cba3fa9c7397744edb41f8/proposed_specs/recipe.md The reasons for a new spec are:

 - Make it easier to parse ("pure yaml"). conda-build uses a mix of comments and jinja to achieve a great deal of flexibility, but it's hard to parse the recipe with a computer
-- iron out some inconsistencies around multiple outputs (build vs. build/script and more)
+- Iron out some inconsistencies around multiple outputs (`build` vs. `build/script` and more)
-- remove any need for recursive parsing & solving
+- Remove any need for recursive parsing & solving
-- cater to needs for automation and dependency tree analysis via a determinstic format
+- Cater to needs for automation and dependency tree analysis via a deterministic format

 ## Major differences with conda-build